DanielSmirnov05/MADS-team/README.md

-# Laravel Project Setup Guide
+# MADS Project Setup Guide

 This guide will walk you through setting up a Laravel project, including installing Composer, configuring the environment file, migrating and seeding the database, generating an application key, managing storage, and running the development server.